bkleinen/bkleinen.github.io/hugo/content/classes/ss2022/info1/labs/exercise-05.md

 ## What To Turn In
 Please hand in:
-* zip-folder with your prelab-and-primes project and the Notebook project
+* zip-folder with your prelab-and-primes project and the Notebook project.
-* lab report as pdf
+* Your lab report as a pdf.
+For more Information on the report see [the Labs and Exercises page](../).

 Lab assignments are due on the day before the next lab at 10pm.